CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 - 🔧 **Question Category Management**: Allowing admins and moderators to create and delete question categories.

-- 🔍 **Question Lisiting**: Features including search, filtering capabilities, pagination, and view options.
+- 🔍 **Question Listing**: Features including search, filtering capabilities, pagination, and view options.

 - 📝 **Question Management with Simulator Integration**: Allowing admins and moderators to add, edit, and delete questions.
 Users can attempt a question with circuit boilerplate.